CategoriesCookingDaily Living and Pastimes

 Viking flat breads being cooking in a large iron pan over an open fire.

 Use an iron pan or skillet.
-The pan is dry – not oiled – put it on the fire for a few minutes to warm up, then place to one side.
+The pan is dry, not oiled, put it on the fire for a few minutes to warm up, then place to one side.
 The pan can’t be too hot else you’ll burn them or have them fire-welded onto the pan!

 Archaeologists have discovered pans like the one pictured at Winchester and York (or bits of them anyway), but there’s loads of flat skillet-type pans from around the Viking world.
 The above isn’t too dissimilar from a wok.